sociomantic-tsunami/git-hub/man.rst

       message in the editor and if not, the message of the last commit will be used instead.

+    \-l LABEL, --label=LABEL
+      Attach `LABEL` to the pull request (can be specified multiple times to set multiple labels).

+    \-a USER, --assign=USER
+      Assign a user to the pull request. `USER` must be a valid GitHub login name.

+    \-M ID, --milestone=ID
+      Assign the milestone identified by the number ID to the pull request.

     \-b BASE, --base=BASE
       Branch (or git ref) you want your changes pulled into.
 By default the tracking branch (`branch.<ref>.merge` configuration variable) is used or